astronomer/docs/software/role-permission-reference.md

 - `system.deployments.create`: Create a Deployment on any Workspace
 - `system.deployments.update`: Modify any Deployment
 - `system.deployments.delete`: Delete any Deployment
+- `system.deployments.images.push`: Deploy code to any Deployment
+- `system.deployments.logs`: View logs for any Deployment
-- `system.deployments.logs`: View logging and metrics for any Deployment
+- `system.deployments.metrics`: View metrics for any Deployment
+- `system.invites.get`: View pending user invites in all Workspaces
+- `system.serviceAccounts.create`: Create a service account at any level
+- `system.serviceAccounts.delete`: Delete any service account
+- `system.serviceAccounts.update`: Modify any service account
+- `system.teams.remove`: Delete any Team
 - `system.user.invite`: Invite a user
 - `system.user.delete`: Delete any user
 - `system.user.verifyEmail`: Bypass email verification for any user